argoproj-archive/docs/content/yaml/argo_tutorial_4_deploy_stateful_odoo_app_volume.md

 	For more details about writing the YAML DSL, see [Argo YAML DSL Reference](./../yaml/dsl_reference_intro.md).

-4. (Optional) Modify the `odoo-project.yaml` file to give users the option to run the app from the Catalog menu.
-If you do not want to provide this option, then users can run the workflow against your YAML template from the **Templates** menu.
+4. Integrate your repo with Argo.
+In Argo Web UI, select **Administration->Integrations->SCM**.
+Once integrated, the Argo Web UI will display your source code commits in the **Timeline** menu item.

 ## Running Your Deployment Workflow

-When you integrate your repo with Argo, the Argo Web UI displays your source code commits in the **Timeline** menu item.

 You have two options for deploying your stateful app: